 - Shoulder Charge is when there is a 50/50 ball that you are running to.
 While running after the ball, you can shoulder charge the opponent.
-Make sure your elbows are in at your side not out.
-The contact should be made from the top of your shoulder to your elbow, which is the outside of your bicep.
+Make sure your elbows are in at your side.
+The contact should be made on the outside of your bicep.
 Make sure that your arm is bent not straight down.

 - Slide Tackle is not taught much, but should be at least introduced!
-Make sure you NEVER Slid tackle from behind or it’s a RED CARD.
+Make sure you NEVER Slide tackle from behind or it’s a RED CARD.
 It’s very dangerous to slide from behind.
 Instead you want to slide tackle from the side or front.
-Make sure your feet are low (no higher than) the equator of the ball or else you and the opponent could be injured.
+Make sure your feet are low (no higher than) the ball or else you and the opponent could be injured.

 - Be First to the ball is a term used for a ball that is been punted or is about to be cleared away.
-Kind of like a 50/50 ball before it happens and you want to remind your mates to be first to the ball.
+Kind of like a 50/50 ball before it happens.
 Teams that are first to the ball are aggressive and benefit from it.

 - Step to if it’s a defender telling a midfielder to step to the player with or receiving the ball

 - Step up is when a coach or player is telling the defense to step up as a unit or individual.
 This way the defense is closer to their midfielders so that there is not much space between.
 As a defensive unit you want things to be tight so that there is pressure on the opposing players.